CamAmd/CamAmd/README.md

 ---

 ### About me
-I love leading projects of any kind and Research and innovation always attract me
+I love leading projects of any kind, Research and innovation always attract me.

 - Proficient in Production, Organization, and Managing.
-- I like Coding, UX/UI design, Marketing
+- I like Coding, UX/UI design, Marketing.
 - Always excited about creation and innovation. ⚡️ Feel free to reach out to me for **any** project ⚡️

-- 🌱 I’m currently learning AI and international business
+- 🌱 I’m currently learning AI and international business.

 ---

 ### Technologies & Tools
-What I use the most on tech projects
+What I use the most on tech projects.

 - Languages: HTML, CSS, JavaScript, Python
 - Frameworks: React